Club drug

 A selection of MDMA pills, which are often nicknamed "Ecstasy" or "E".

 Club drugs, also called rave drugs or party drugs, are a loosely defined category of recreational drugs which are associated with discothèques in the 1970s and nightclubs, dance clubs, electronic dance music (EDM) parties, and raves in the 1980s to today.
 Unlike many other categories, such as opiates and benzodiazepines, which are established according to pharmaceutical or chemical properties, club drugs are a "category of convenience", in which drugs are included due to the locations they are consumed and/or where the user goes while under the influence of the drugs.
 Club drugs are generally used by adolescents and young adults.

 Club drug users take the drugs because the substances' effects enhance the experience of rave and electronic dance music clubs' pulsating lights, brightly colored projected images and massive sound systems with heavy basslines.

 Club drugs range from entactogens such as MDMA ("ecstasy"), 2C-B ("nexus") and inhalants (e.g., nitrous oxide and poppers) to stimulants (e.g., amphetamine and cocaine), depressants/sedatives (Quaaludes, GHB, Rohypnol) and psychedelic and hallucinogenic drugs (LSD and DMT).
-Dancers at all-night parties and dance events have used some of these drugs for their stimulating properties since the 1960s Mod subculture in U.K., whose members took amphetamine to stay up all night.
+Dancers at all-night parties and dance events have used some of these drugs for their stimulating properties since the 1960s mod subculture in U.K., whose members took amphetamine to stay up all night.
 In the 1970s disco scene, the club drugs of choice shifted to the stimulant cocaine and the depressant Quaaludes.
 Quaaludes were so common at disco clubs that the drug was nicknamed "disco biscuits".
-In the 1990s and 2000s, methamphetamine and MDMA are sold and used in many clubs.
+In the 1990s and 2000s, methamphetamine and MDMA were commonly sold and used in many clubs.
 "Club drugs" vary by country and region; in some regions, even opiates such as heroin and morphine have been sold at clubs, though this practice is relatively uncommon.
-Narconon states that other synthetic drugs used in clubs, or which are sold as "Ecstasy", include harmaline; piperazines (e.g., BZP and TFMPP); PMA/PMMA; mephedrone (generally used outside the US) and MDPV.
+Narconon states that other synthetic drugs used in clubs, or which are sold as "ecstasy", include piperazines (e.g., BZP and TFMPP); PMA/PMMA; mephedrone (generally used outside the US) and MDPV.